ViktorijaMart/countries-app/README.md

   -  on phones the sort buttons look squished - I will hide the text and keep the icons for both sort and filter buttons.
   -  on phones filter section looks disproportioned - I will change flex-direction to a column.
   -  on phones I will make the h1 font smaller.
--  I didn't change the title and icon of the app.
+- ~~I didn't change the title and icon of the app.~~ changed 2023-03-14

 ## Installing